ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others (PHILLIP)

-For development, we used the following LLMs:
+During the development of our project, we utilized the following Large Language Models (LLMs):
 - Claude
 - Microsoft Co-pilot
 - OpenAI ChatGPT

-- Descibe when and how it was applied
+### Application of LLMs in Development

 The LLMs listed above was primarily used for idea and concept generation.
 Each week, we received a list of requirements, which we would have to fulfill before the next lecture.
 In cases where it was very precise what we had to do, the LLMs